Tree Care 101: Expert Tips to Avoid These Common Mistakes During Pruning Trees for Hazard-Free and Efficient Results

 What is the best frequency to trim my trees?

-It depends on the species and the tree’s needs, but most trees benefit from pruning every three to five years.
+It’s dependent on the species and requirements of the tree, but generally speaking, trees can benefit from pruning every three to five years.

 Do I have the ability to prune my trees myself?

-Do I have to take down more than one-third of a tree’s branches at a time?
+Can you remove more than one-third tree’s branches at a time?

 Conclusion